duowuyms/MANSY_ImmersiveVideoStreaming/README.md

 ### Part 1: Preprocess Dataset
 #### Step 1: Download Video and Viewport Datasets

-Frist, we need to download some datasets and save it in folder `datasets`.
+Frist, we need to download datasets and save them in folder `datasets`.
 For example, let's say we want to download Jin2022 dataset used in our paper.
 Download it from here: https://cuhksz-inml.github.io/head_gaze_dataset/.

 Save the videos in the dataset in the folder `datasets/raw/Jin2022/videos`, and please organize the videos in the following format:
 ```